 What is Economic Order Quantity (EOQ)?

 Economic Order Quantity is the optimum quantity of an item that should be ordered at a point in time.
-The main motive of finding out this quantity is to avoid over-spending in an item, minimize the ordering and the holding costs associated with the item.
-It helps to ascertain the frequency as well as the volume of the order by taking into account factors such as demand, holding cost, ordering cost, the interest cost, etc. In other words, by finding out the EOQ, the main aim is to minimize the total cost (from ordering to holding) for every order.
+The main motive of finding out this quantity is to avoid over-spending on an item and minimize the ordering and the holding costs associated with the item.
+It helps to ascertain the frequency and volume of the order by taking into account factors such as demand, holding cost, ordering cost, the interest cost, etc. In other words, by finding out the EOQ, the main aim is to minimize the total cost (from ordering to holding) for every order.

 How to Calculate Economic Order Quantity?

 Any order has two components: the cost of the order and the cost of holding inventory.
-These two components, along with the quantity or volume ordered, are used to find out the EOQ.
+These two components, along with the quantity or volume ordered, are used to determine the EOQ.

 There is a fixed cost incurred with every order that goes.
 It is generally independent of the number of units ordered or the volume of the order.
 This cost is known as the ordering cost of an order and includes packing and forwarding charges, freight, etc.

 Holding inventory, too, has costs of its own.
 It can be in the form of godown space or rentals for the storage area, electricity bills, and repairs and maintenance.
+It is also known as carrying cost.
 Then there would be the cost of human resources to look after the stock.
 Also, if the company had not invested in the product under consideration, the same could have been put to an alternative use.
 It is the opportunity cost of holding a particular product.
-Similarly, there may be interest cost, too, that is associated with the inventory if the money was invested elsewhere.
+Similarly, there may be an interest cost, too, that is associated with the inventory if the money was invested elsewhere.
 The holding costs also include the costs incurred due to perishability, leakage, or theft of goods and inventory insurance.